TyLaurienteSkyBoxLabs/git-helper/README.md

 ### Shortcut macros
 * Shortcut macros allow for certain characters to be interpreted by `gith` to insert certain values.
 * `^#repo_path`
-  * If this text is specified in a shortcut, the text `^#repo_path` will be substituted for the repo directory that is in the current profile
+  * If this text is specified in a shortcut, the text `^#repo_path` will be substituted for the current working directory that you are calling gith from.
   * An example of a shortcut that makes use of this is: `gith shortcut start-build "python ^#repo_path/project_gen/start_build.py`

 ### Chaining shortcuts